sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 ```

 If we just randomly guess, the AUC would be 0.5, which is represented by the 45-degree line.
 A perfect model would maximize the curve to the upper-left corner.

+AUC is preferred over Accuracy when there are a lot more "true" classes than "false" classes, which is known as having **class imbalance*.
+An example is bank fraud detection: 99.99% of bank transactions are "false" or "0" classes, and so optimizing for accuracy alone will result in a low sensitivity for detecting actual fraud.

 # Penalized Linear Models